-100+ birds dead, seriously hurt after striking NASCAR Hall of Fame building
+100+ birds dead, hundreds more seriously hurt after striking NASCAR Hall of Fame building

 Carolina Waterfowl Rescue says the incident happened around 11 p.m.
-The rescue’s rehab team sprung into action but they need more help.
+The rescue’s rehab team sprung into action to care for the birds but they say more help is needed.

 A viewer posted a video on Facebook, saying the birds continued to fly into the building, “killing themselves.”

-“Waking up and killing themselves, from the ground…” Holl Helle posted.
+“Waking up and killing themselves, from the ground…” Holl Belle posted.
 “That’s a lot of birds,” Helle said, as video showed hundreds of birds scattered across the ground.

-Warning: Video may be disturbing for some
+Warning: Video below may be disturbing for some

 Another woman in the area said the birds had been flying into the building for about an hour.
 “I feel like this is like the end of the world right now,” the woman said.

-About a third of the 310 birds were killed, 10 had to be euthanized and 100 are severely injured with broken wings or other fractures, Carolina Waterfowl says.
-The final third of the birds involved appeared “stunned” and will hopefully be released in a few days.
+About a third of the 310 birds were killed, 9 had to be euthanized and 100 are severely injured with broken wings or other fractures, rescue officials say.
+The final third of birds, about 100, appeared “stunned” and will hopefully be released in a few days.

 The birds involved are chimney swifts and require hand feeding.